-Valentine’s Day is, essentially, a whole day centred around people spending money on their significant other by finding the perfect gift or experience – it’s the stuff marketeers dream of!
+Valentine’s Day is, essentially, a whole day centred around people spending money on their significant other by finding the perfect gift or experience – it’s the stuff marketers dream of!
 And with less than a month to go, now’s the perfect time to start planning your business’ marketing strategy.
 Whether you have an online store, restaurant or eCommerce business, there are a whole number of ways you can position your product or service to appeal to customers at this time of year.

-So, if you’re ready to burst your business out of your January slump, here are our top 14 valentine’s day marketing ideas to get your seasonal campaigns rolling.
+So, if you’re ready to burst your business out of your January slump, here are our top 14 Valentine’s Day marketing tips to get your seasonal campaigns rolling.

-Spread Love with Valentine's Email MarketingSending a marketing email to your mailing list is a great way of achieving a number of different goals your business might have.
+Spread Love with Valentine's Email MarketingSending a marketing communication to your email list is a great way of achieving a number of different goals your business might have.
 Depending on what spin you take, it could help you to build loyal relationships, promote a deal or even just boost brand awareness.

 Here are a few tips to help you nail your Valentine’s Day email marketing:

-• Create a clear subject line – simple, straight-to-the-point subject lines get 541% more clicks than clever or ‘punny’ subject lines.
+• Create a clear subject line – simple, straight-to-the-point subject lines get 541% more clicks than clever or ‘punny’ ones.
 Add the word ‘Valentine’s’ and remember to include a heart emoji (or two)!

 • Choose the right time – most V-day promotional emails are sent 6-8 days before, depending on shipping, but it’s important to consider when your customers are most likely to make a purchase.